ISSUES

 HEALTHCARE ACCESS

 With ever the increasing costs of healthcare, Tennesseans are looking for innovative solutions to increase access, improve outcomes and lower costs.
 While much focus on healthcare is at the federal level, there are many things that can be done right here in our home state.
 Beacon continues to work with state lawmakers to be incubators of freer market healthcare options for Tennesseans that expand quality and access to patients across the socio-economic spectrum.
-One example was when, lawmakers repealed more than half of the state’s certificate-of-need laws.
-These antiquated regulations, which ban providers from investing in services and locations without their competitor’s approval, range from restraints on the number of hospital beds to the number of MRI machines available to patients.
+One example was when lawmakers repealed more than half of the state’s certificate-of-need laws.
+These antiquated regulations, which ban providers from investing in services and locations without the government’s approval, range from restraints on the number of hospital beds to the number of MRI machines available to patients.
 Beacon also continues to fight for new alternative delivery models for healthcare, like when the Tennessee General Assembly overwhelmingly passed direct primary care, allowing patients with unaffordable deductibles or those who are uninsured to contract directly with their primary care for an average cost of $30-$50 per month.
 In doing so, patients across the Volunteer State will now have greater access to essential services and care, while costs decrease as the ceiling expands to new competition in the healthcare marketplace.

 • Continue to resist a Medicaid expansion of any kind under the current frameworks, instead embracing the following creative approaches to reforming the system.